ffMathy/FluffySpoon.JavaScript.Testing.Faking/README.md

 * `TypeScript^3.0.0`

 ## Usage
 Experience full strong-typing of your fakes all the way, and let the TypeScript compiler help with all the dirty work!
-In the usage example given below, the `exFake` instance is strong-typed all the way, and can be used naturally in a fluent interface!
+All methods below have full strong typing all around, even when creating a fake from an interface!

 ```typescript
 import { Substitute, Arg } from '@fluffy-spoon/substitute';